UNINETTSigma2/documentation/jobs/running-scientific-software.md

 For large core count a pure MPI solution is often not optimal.
 Like HPL (the top500 test) the hybrid model is the highest performing case.

-Most OpenMPI or threaded programs respond to the environment variable OMP_NUM_THREADS.
+Most OpenMP or threaded programs respond to the environment variable OMP_NUM_THREADS.
 You want to set it or another variable like NPUS etc  set it from a Slurm variable : `export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK` or `export NCPUS=$SLURM_CPUS_PER_TASK`.